sjz38/my_ultranet/README.md

 ## Introduction

-This is a repository for a HeteroCL-implementation of the Ultranet object detection model.
-This model performs inference on the 2020 DAC System Design Contest .
+This is a repository for a HeteroCL implementation and synthesis of the Ultranet object detection model.
+This model performs inference on the 2020 DAC System Design Contest design.

 The original reference design (https://github.com/heheda365/ultra_net) was implemented by the BJUT_runner Group, Beijing University of Technology for the 2020 DAC System Design contest.
 Information on contest: https://dac-sdc-2020.groups.et.byu.net/doku.php?id=start

-The test_images directory contains the test dataset for the contest.
-Running ultranet.py will perform inference on images in the test_images directory; see below for options:

 ## Requirements
 ```